 Be confident when you discuss your fees – don’t downplay them or make excuses or ramble on.
 Look at the prospect directly and say what your fees are.
 Don’t say anything more.

 Seek training if you find you are uncomfortable discussing prices.
 Find a business coach who can work with you.

 Refer someone to another practitioner if they really can’t afford your fees.

 Always remember that when it comes to pricing for your fees, clients value you when you value yourself.
-Running an exemplary spa or massage practice, showing your clients you care about their well-being and providing a place that they want to return time and time again are what counts.
+Running an exemplary spa or massage practice, showing your clients you care about their well-being, and providing a place that they want to return time and time is what counts.
 You’ll create loyal clients who will gladly pay what you deserve.